 But technology can easily add complexity.
 Too often we hear, “I need a dashboard for my dashboards” when users are at a loss to integrate tools.
 Setting priorities that strive to meet customer expectations must be balanced with the capability to effectively support them.
 Careful planning and mapping of the tool landscape against a framework like IT4IT™ will guide an organization as it integrates new tools effectively into the ecosystem and culture.

 Financial institutions that begin taking some of the steps needed to move from firefighting to stability have enjoyed impressive results.
 One global bank had teams of problem managers at locations across the globe.
 Each siloed group of problem managers was using different root cause analysis (RCA) and incident management tools to address incidents at a local level—but they couldn’t reduce the number of incidents or the time required to solve them.
 A two-stage restructuring program implemented, shared problem-solving methods and promoted a problem-solving culture.
 In the first year, Priority 1/Severity 1 incidents were reduced by 50% and an additional 20% reduction was realized during the second year.
 RCA time periods fell from weeks to just 5 to 10 days along with faster implementation of corrective actions.
-A chart of the major impact incidents from this effort are displayed in figure 1 on the right.
+A chart of the major impact incidents from this effort are displayed in figure 1.

 It’s time to strike a balance

 It’s time to strike a balance.
 Financial organizations need to re-balance the scales from providing customers with myriad technological features with no backbone of support to empowering customers with rock solid platforms and back office support.
 It’s time to make and initiate a plan to repay tech debt and move toward a platform for organizational stability in the face of accelerating change.

 Nous vous remercions de l'intérêt que vous portez à nos articles, lesquels nous nous efforçons de rendre pertinents et uniques.